thinking-and-coding/fraud-detection/webapp/README.md

 where

 ```
-ruleState in ["ACTIVE", "PAUSE", "DELETE"]
+strategyState in ["ACTIVE", "PAUSE", "DELETE"]
 aggregateFunctionType in [SUM, AVG, MIN, MAX]
 limitOperatorType in [EQUAL("="), NOT_EQUAL("!="), GREATER_EQUAL(">="), LESS_EQUAL("<="), GREATER(">"),LESS("<")]
 ```